-As we approach the 30th anniversary of its 1985 founding, Morgan Stanley’s Prime Brokerage business has become a crucial component of the firm’s Institutional Equity Division (IED).
+In over 30 years since its founding, Morgan Stanley’s Prime Brokerage business has become a crucial component of the firm’s Institutional Equity Division.
 Prime Brokerage strategy has been simple from inception: a steadfast adherence to—and a singular focus on—being the best possible partner to clients who want a partner.

 If this sounds a bit like an attempt to create a culture of empathy, there’s a reason for that: It is.

 "At every level, everyone you work with is your client.
 Most people think of their manager as their client, but that’s just the obvious starting point.
 People junior to you are your clients, the people above you are your clients, and most importantly, your peers are your clients,” says Ehrlich.
 The rule of thumb for thinking about teamwork is simple: "We all work in teams every single day, and a team with a positive culture creates more than the sum of its parts because its people feel empowered to share everything they can in the interest of serving the client.”